pan-net-security/kcount/README.md

 # kcount

 `kcount` counts Kubernetes objects across namespaces and clusters.
-It gets the cluster configuration from `KUBECONFIG` environment variable, supplied kubeconfig file(s) or from within a cluster (when running in a pod).

 It can be used as CLI tool or as daemon (service) exposing Prometheus metrics.

 ## CLI tool

-Count several kinds of objects in all namespaces using KUBECONFIG environment
+Count several kinds of objects in all namespaces using cluster configuration from `KUBECONFIG` environment variable or `$HOME/.kube/config`:
-variable:

 ```
 $ kcount -k deployment,pod,configmap,secret,ingress -A